hdShang/arxiv-daily/docs/cs-RO/2025-05-23/papers/250517434v1-dynamic-manipulation-of-deformable-objects-in-3d-simulation-benchmar.md

 ---
 layout: default
-title: Dynamic Manipulation of Deformable Objects in 3D: Simulation, Benchmark and Learning Strategy
+title: "Dynamic Manipulation of Deformable Objects in 3D: Simulation, Benchmark and Learning Strategy"
 ---

 # Dynamic Manipulation of Deformable Objects in 3D: Simulation, Benchmark and Learning Strategy